-BRS’s Real Estate & Construction department is a sector leader in the Asia-Pacific and our real estate lawyers are highly sought after to advise on, inter alia, hotel/resort development projects, condominium and residential developments, industrial acquisitions, mixed-use property developments, construction loans & other real estate financing, real estate workouts & restructurings, and transactions involving distressed assets.
-Within the context of these transactions, we are highly capable of acting on behalf of buyers or sellers, owners or operators, developers, lenders, and equity investors.
+BRS’s Real Estate & Construction department is a proven sector leader in the Asia-Pacific and our real estate lawyers are highly sought after to advise on, inter alia, hotel/resort development projects, condominium and residential developments, industrial acquisitions, mixed-use property developments, construction loans & other real estate financing, real estate workouts & restructurings, and transactions involving distressed assets.
+Within the context of these transactions, we are well-experienced in acting on behalf of buyers or sellers, owners or operators, developers, lenders, and equity investors.

 Our real estate attorneys are highly effective in handling cross-border transactions in ASEAN and advise on the legal aspects of all stages of property development – from land acquisition and development to drafting commercial contracts for design, construction, operations and maintenance (including permits, licenses and certifications), from environmental impact assessments to Thai Board of Investment (BOI) sponsorship.

 The firm’s real estate lawyers advise multi-national corporations, institutional investors, private equity funds, SMEs, and entrepreneurs on a wide range of domestic and commercial transactions, involving real estate assets of all types and classes.
 Our real estate legal services include but are not limited to:

 - drafting and negotiating sale & purchase agreements and contracts of lease & rent

 - land ownership rights under BOI privileges